archilogic-com/seat-assignment/README.md

 Very nice article [here](https://alligator.io/js/drag-and-drop-vanilla-js/) from Jess Mitchell

 `Why do we need an EventManager?`
-We need i to handle removing event listeners that were created with an anonymous function.
+We need it to handle removing event listeners that were created with an anonymous function.
 Another great article [here](https://medium.com/@DavideRama/removeeventlistener-and-anonymous-functions-ab9dbabd3e7b) by Davide Rama